 This course consists of a review of English grammar, and a study of the fundamentals of oral and written composition.

 In connection with the course, assigned reading is required in selected literary classics that will inspire an appreciation of good literature.
-Two semesters.
-One unit.

 English II